Shrikant-Pawar-45/Hallucination-Evaluator/README.md

 Continuous Integration
 - This repository includes a GitHub Actions workflow in `.github/workflows/python-app.yml` that installs dependencies and runs tests on pushes and PRs to `main`.

-Deployment (Streamlit Cloud)
-1. Push this repository to GitHub.
-2. In Streamlit Cloud, create a new app and link the repo and branch.
-3. Add `GEMINI_API_KEY` value in the app's Secrets UI.
-4. Deploy.
-Streamlit will run `streamlit run app.py` by default.

 Further improvements
 - Replace the simple Wikipedia heuristic with a retrieval + semantic matching approach (embeddings) for more robust verification.